blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   getblocksubsidy height_number

 The ``getblocksubsidy`` method returns the block-subsidy reward.
 The resulting calculation takes into account the mining slow start.
-This method can be used in conjunction with custom mining rewards designed by the developers of a KMD asset chain.
+This method can be used in conjunction with custom mining rewards designed by the developers of a KMD-based asset chain.

 Arguments:

 ::

-	height          // (numeric, optional)  the block height; if the height is not provided, the method defaults to the current height of the chain
+	height         (numeric, optional)  the block height; if the height is not provided, the method defaults to the current height of the chain

 Response:

 ::

 	{
-	  "miner"       // (numeric)             the mining reward amount in KMD.
+	  "miner"      (numeric)             the mining reward amount
 	}

 Examples: